Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Money is a finite resource so having an clear grasp of how to create a budget for teenagers can help prepare them for a more prosperous future.
 Take the time to understand what level of financial literacy your teen currently has to better assist them in growing their knowledge.

 Sharing these seven tips with your teen may help them avoid common financial mistakes — such as living beyond their means, going into debt and waiting until later in life to save.
-If you’re looking for an all-in-one account to teach them the importance of saving, spending and giving, check out these popular prepaid cards for teens.
+If you’re looking for an all-in-one account to teach them the importance of saving, spending and giving, check out these popular prepaid cards for teens or the top debit cards for kids.

 For media inquiries: